vtsatskin/CourseNotes/SYDE286/Day 2.md

 * Once you're past the elastic region (point $C$), the material will recover to a strain point denoted by the dotted line above.
 * The slope of the line will have the same slope as the linear elastic portion, $E$
-* Loading and unloading in the non-elastic region will follow the .
+* Loading and unloading in the non-elastic region will follow the line from the point you start unloading, following the slope of $E$, until the stress is 0.
+Effectively creating a new linear-elastic region.
 This is called strain hardening.